chapel-lang/governance/GOVERNANCE.md

 implements its compiler, library modules, runtime, and tools; and the project's documentation.
 It was last updated in September 2025.
-This file goes hand-in-hand with the project's technical charter, `TechCharter.pdf`, which defines the project's operations, roles and responsibilities, IP policy, and serves as the core governance of the project's LLC.
+This file goes hand-in-hand with the project's technical charter, [TechCharter.pdf](TechCharter.pdf), which defines the project's operations, roles and responsibilities, IP policy, and serves as the core governance of the project's LLC.

 Over time, we anticipate improving the Chapel project's governance.
 If you have specific requests with respect to how the project is